Joseph Crawford (trade unionist)

 At the age of 29, he was promoted to become a deputy, and joined the National Association of Colliery Overmen, Deputies and Shotfirers (NACODS).
 He became increasingly active in the union, as secretary of his local branch, then as general secretary of its Durham area and a member of the National Council.
 In 1953, he was elected as the union's vice president, then in 1956 he became its president, and finally in 1960 he was elected as general secretary of the national union.

-As leader of the union, Crawford represented it at the Trades Union Congress (TUC), and he served on its General Council.
+As leader of the union, Joe Crawford represented it at the Trades Union Congress (TUC), and he served on its General Council.
 Between 1972 and 1973, he was the President of the TUC.
 He retired from his trade union posts later that year.

-Crawford spoke at many conferences around the globe including being presented a gold Hartford University graduation ring for attending and speaking at a seminar at the University whilst in America.
+Joe spoke at many conferences around the globe including being presented a gold Harvard University graduation ring for attending and speaking at a seminar at the University whilst in America.